Manage Your Service Limits

 If you didn't establish limits with your Oracle sales representative or if you signed up through the Oracle Store, then default or trial limits are set for your tenancy.
 Use the OCI Console or API to view your service limits.

 OCI is hosted in regions and availability domains.
 Regions are localized geographic areas, and availability domains are one or more data centers within a region.
 Each resource has a defined limit and scope.
-The scope of service limits is either regional or availability domain specific.
-In some cases, the scope is defined by another service.
+The scope of a service limit is regional, availability domain, or resource specific.
+In some cases, the scope is defined by the service.
 For example, only one NAT Gateway resource is allowed per virtual cloud network.
-The scope of service limits for a NAT Gateway is virtual cloud network.

 Follow these best practices to determine the service limits of your tenancy:

-- Identify your Oracle Cloud Infrastructure regions based on your application, latency, and disaster recovery requirements.
+- Choose your Oracle Cloud Infrastructure regions based on your application, latency, and disaster recovery requirements.

 - Identify the services that your applications require.